Styne001/cd0037-API-Development-and-Documentation-project/README.md

     "message": "bad request"
 }

-Here are some error codes;
+Here are some status codes;
 - 200 - Ok Everything works as expected.
 - 400 - Bad Request The request was not accepted which may be due to wrong or unaccepted request.
 - 404 -Not Found The requested resource does not exist.